 We were duly dropped off in 40 minutes.
 But where were Simon and Bailey?
 We waited and waited.
 Eventually I called, and they were stuck in traffic.
 It was an hour later before they arrived.
 Lucky I had included an extra hour, which at the time I had thought would be lounge time for the kids!

-Simon and I caught the cheaper, closer bus back to our accommodation, and didn’t do much for the rest of the afternoon.
+Simon and I caught the cheaper, closer shuttle bus back to our accommodation this time, and didn’t do much for the rest of the afternoon.
 I could feel myself coming down with a cold, and wanted to rest up before going to Naples the next day.
-We did indulge in a lovely seafood just up the street for dinner though.
+We did indulge in some lovely seafood just up the street for dinner though.
 One of the best pasta’s I’ve ever eaten.

 The next day it was our turn to pack and move.
 Our train to Naples awaits!

 Via Boezio 31, Vatican City – Prati, 00192 Rome, Italy